opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ```

 As previously mentioned, undefined variables are expanded to empty string, and
-in certain situations `$STEAMROOT` happens to be undefined.
-So, this is what _actually_ happens:
+in certain situations `$STEAMROOT` happens to be undefined—so this happens:

 ```sh
 rm -rf /*
 ```

 Oh no, it's busted.
-Hope you had backups!

 ### Infernal fortress of suffering